krocon/node-poly-ebook-server/readme.md

 Each section will be rendered as a tab in the browser.
 Each section has a start directory.
 All files in this directory and it's sub directories which fits to the file extension(s), will be displayed below the corresponding tab.
 If for a file a jpg exist, this will be display in the selected dimension (thumbsDims and dimIndex).
 The user has the possibility to change the thumb size at runtime.

+In case of an error have a look at clientRoot: __dirname + '/../client'.

 ```js
 (function () {
   "use strict";